Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Authoritarian versus Egalitarian

-Hannaford's assertion is one example of the many correlations writers have claimed to find between personality traits and support for democracy.
+Hannaford’s assertion is just one of the correlations writers have claimed to find between personality traits and support for democracy.
+Many more are listed in the table below.

 The Authoritarian Personality may be induced by an upbringing of rigid discipline and conditional affection.
-This 1950 book by Theodor Adorno and others developed a scale to measure “an estimate of fascist receptivity.”
+In this 1950 book, Theodor Adorno and others develop a psychological scale to measure “an estimate of fascist receptivity.”
 It is essential to understand that most authoritarians are not the top dogs.
 Instead, they are followers who support the hierarchy and its inherent suppression of freedom.

 Are they linked with support for democracy?